immersive-web/webxr-ar-module/explainer.md

 ## Rendering to the Page

 There are a couple of scenarios in which developers may want to present content rendered with the WebXR Device API on the page instead of (or in addition to) a headset: Mirroring and inline rendering.
 Both methods display WebXR content on the page via a Canvas element with an `XRPresentationContext`.
 Like a `WebGLRenderingContext`, developers acquire an `XRPresentationContext` by calling the `HTMLCanvasElement` or `OffscreenCanvas` `getContext()` method with the context id of "xrpresent".
-The returned `XRPresentationContext` is permenantly bound to the canvas.
+The returned `XRPresentationContext` is permanently bound to the canvas.

-A `XRPresentationContext` can only be supplied imagery by an `XRSession`, though the exact behavior depends on the scenario in which it's being used.
+An `XRPresentationContext` can only be supplied imagery by an `XRSession`, though the exact behavior depends on the scenario in which it's being used.
+The context is associated with a session by setting the `XRRenderState`'s `outputContext` to the desired `XRPresentationContext` object.
+An `XRPresentationContext` cannot be used with multiple `XRSession`s simultaneously, so when an `XRPresentationContext` is set as the `outputContext` for a session's `XRRenderState`, any session it was previously associated with will have it's `renderState.outputContext` set to `null`.

 ### Mirroring

 On desktop devices, or any device which has an external display connected to it, it's frequently desirable to show what the user in the headset is seeing on the external display.
 This is usually referred to as mirroring.

-In order to mirror WebXR content to the page, developers provide an `XRPresentationContext` as the `outputContext` in the `XRSessionCreationOptions` of an immersive session.
-Once the session has started any content displayed on the headset will then be mirrored into the canvas associated with the `outputContext`.
-The `outputContext` remains bound to the session until the session has ended, and cannot be used with multiple `XRSession`s simultaneously.
+In order to mirror WebXR content to the page, the session's `renderState.outputContext` must be set to a `XRPresentationContext`.
+Once a valid `outputContext` has been set any content displayed on the headset will then be mirrored into the canvas associated with the `outputContext`.

 When mirroring only one eye's content will be shown, and it should be shown without any distortion to correct for headset optics.
 The UA may choose to crop the image shown, display it at a lower resolution than originally rendered, and the mirror may be multiple frames behind the image shown in the headset.
 The mirror may include or exclude elements added by the underlying XR system (such as visualizations of room boundaries) at the UA's discretion.
 Pages should not rely on a particular timing or presentation of mirrored content, it's really just for the benefit of bystanders or demo operators.